babylonchain/babylon/x/epoching/README.md

 }
 ```

-In Cosmos SDK, `MsgCreateValidator`, `MsgDelegate`, `MsgUndelegate`,
+In the Cosmos SDK, the `MsgCreateValidator`, `MsgDelegate`, `MsgUndelegate`,
-`MsgBeginRedelegate`, `MsgCancelUnbondingDelegation` in the Staking module might
+`MsgBeginRedelegate`, `MsgCancelUnbondingDelegation` messages of the Staking
-affect the validator set, thus will be wrapped into `QueuedMessage` and be
+module might affect the validator set, and are thus wrapped into `QueuedMessage`
-delayed to the end of an epoch for execution.
+objects.
+Their execution is delayed to the end of an epoch for execution.

 ### Epoch validator set